Academic Policies and Requirements

 Notice of Satisfactory/Unsatisfactory Work

 Probation, Dismissal and Reinstatement

-Each student shall be notified of his/her academic status and the availability of college support services before the student is subject to dismissal.
-A probation notice shall be sent after the fall and spring semesters to the student via Citrus College e-mail informing him/her that he/she is on academic and/or progress probation.
+Each student shall be notified of their academic status and the availability of college support services before the student is subject to dismissal.
+A probation notice shall be sent after the fall and spring semesters to the student via Citrus College e-mail informing the student that they have been placed on academic and/or progress probation.

-The notification advising the student of probation will cover, at a minimum, the significance of being on probation, and a referral to counseling services to assist the student to improve his/her academic standing.
+The notification advising the student of probation will cover, at a minimum, the significance of being on probation, and a referral to counseling services to assist the student to improve their academic standing.